Waxing Crescent on

 Moon before ascending node

-9 days after descending node on 25 September 2008 at 16:20 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 10 October 2008 at 00:38 in ♒ Aquarius.
+9 days after descending node on 25 September 2008 at 16:20 in ♌ Leo the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 10 October 2008 at 00:38 in ♒ Aquarius.

 Moon at southern standstill

 At 14:05 the Moon is meeting its standstill point to reach South declination of ∠-27.370°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠27.270° at the point of next standstill in ♋ Cancer on 19 October 2008 at 00:21.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠27.270° at the point of next northern standstill in ♋ Cancer on 19 October 2008 at 00:21.

 Syzygy in 9 days